 Amounts of Fluoride Used

 "In the current study, the top dose of 20 ppm F− was selected based upon the US Environmental Protection Agency’s Maximum Contaminant Level of 4 ppm and the conventional wisdom that a 5-fold increase in dose is required to achieve comparable human serum levels (Dunipace et al. 1995; NRC 2006)."

-This has been an issue ever since the NRC published their review of the EPA's MCL standards in 2006.
-It is based on false assumptions.
-The very fact that fluoride in water levels for rodents must be 10 to 20 times higher - not just 5 times - than those for humans to produce the condition of dental fluorosis is a clear example as to how wrong this "conventional wisdom" is (Bronckers et al., 2009).
-In the present study only the concentration of 20 mg/L in water (plus the F- in the chow) caused mild DF in adult rodents.
+This has been an issue ever since the NRC published its review of the EPA's MCL standards in 2006.
+It was based on false assumptions and misinterpretation of data.
+In rats, concentrations up to 50 ppm water/fluoride concentration are required to produce the fluoride/serum levels that produce dental fluorosis in humans (Denbesten, 2011; Bronckers et al., 2009).
+In the present study, only the concentration of 20 mg/L in water (plus the F- in the chow) caused mild DF in adult rodents.
 This is 20 to 40 times higher than the F- in water amount known to cause dental fluorosis in humans.
-In the study by Lin et al. (1991) looking at iodine-deficient children, fluoride in water at 0.34 mg/L caused dental fluorosis.
+In the study by Lin et al. (1991) - looking at iodine-deficient children, fluoride in water at 0.34 mg/L caused dental fluorosis.
 The obvious conclusion from this study is that Long-Evans rats require 20 to 40 times the amount of fluoride in water to produce similar dental defects as are observed in children.

 The authors further fail to explain why adults rats, drinking fluoridated water at 10 mg/L, have higher fluoride serum levels than those drinking water at 20 mg/L, raising additional concerns.